-Connects restaurateurs, chefs, food producers, processors and consumers throughout Nova Scotia, provides promotional opportunities online and in printed publications, and offers to members a public relations and media relations program.
+Taste of Nova Scotia connects restaurateurs, chefs, food producers, processors and consumers throughout Nova Scotia.
+The association provides promotional opportunities online and in printed publications, and offers to members a public relations and media relations program.
+To be considered, your restaurant must source a certain percentage of local products.

-Chambers of Commerce/Business/ Tourism Associations
+Chambers of Commerce/Business/Tourism Associations